opsech-io/opsech.io/content/articles/2017/mounting_vm_disk_images_on_fedora.md

 Category: linux
 Tags: linux, fedora, qemu, virt
 Date: Wed Jun 7 19:18:00 EDT 2017
+Summary: There are two ways to currently mount disk images on Linux.
+Both of them involve using QEMU in different aspects.
+Both of them support the image formats that are supported by QEMU itself ...
 Status: published

+[TOC]

+---

 There are two ways to currently mount disk images on Linux.
 Both of them involve using QEMU in different aspects.
 Both of them support the image formats that are supported by QEMU itself.
 I won't enumerate that list, but for practical sake, it's whatever images you're used to working with when using hypervisors like VirtualBox, Hyper-V, KVM, et al.